jjhenkel/prompter-extension/README.md

 Meeting minutes in OneNote [are here](https://umich-my.sharepoint.com/:o:/g/personal/dhiarzig_umich_edu/Em1Fn8viUIdNsMI_kNZkVKYBZbIZgBlVmJQIV2uBe2T8fQ).

+For a more complete setup of husky and git-secretes ( to prevent api key saving): https://www.codewithyou.com/blog/using-husky-and-gitsecrets-to-prevent-committing-passwords-and-other-sensitive-information-to-a-git-repository

 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.